drewroberts/homelab/docs/argocd.md

 ArgoCD does not automatically know about your GitHub repositories.
 You must explicitly "register" each application by creating an **Application** resource in Kubernetes.
 This resource acts as a contract, telling ArgoCD: *"Watch this specific Git repo and sync it to this cluster."*

-### The Registration Process
+### The Registration Process (The "Fleet" Pattern)

-1. Create a file named `application.yaml` (you can store this in your app repo or a central "fleet" repo).
-2. Edit the `repoURL` and `path` to match your project.
+While you can store the `application.yaml` inside your app's repo, the industry standard is to use a **"Fleet Repository"**.

+1. Use the `fleet` git repository (https://github.com/drewroberts/fleet).
+2. Inside it, create a folder called `apps`.
+3. Place the `application.yaml` files for ALL your apps in this folder (e.g., `apps/laravel-app.yaml`, `apps/react-app.yaml`).
-3. Apply it to the cluster: `kubectl apply -f application.yaml`.
+4. Apply them all at once: `kubectl apply -f apps/`.

+This keeps your application code separate from your cluster configuration.

 ### Sample `application.yaml`
 ```yaml